-- Reduction of cellulite or improvement in the appearance of cellulite
+- May reduce cellulite or improve the appearance of cellulite

-- Sculpting areas of the body that even exercise and diet don’t seem to impact
+- Promotes sculpting in the areas of the body that even exercise and diet don’t seem to impact

-Like any surgical procedure, liposuction also possess the risk of the patient bleeding or reacting to anesthesia.
+Like any surgical procedure, liposuction also possess the risk of the patient bleeding or reacting to anaesthesia.
 There can be a possibility of surgical complications as well.

 - Irregularities in the skin- Bumpy, wavy or uneven skin as chances are that the surgical procedure removes fat unevenly.
 This damage could be permanent.

 - Infection- At certain times, if the procedure is not conducted in a sterile environment, it could lead to severe infection which can even be life-threatening.

 - Fat embolism- This is a medical emergency where pieces of fat may get trapped in the blood vessel and gather in the lungs.
 This then travels to the brain.